eaton/arangorm/README.md

 The shared interface defines basic CRUD operations and collection creation/management; the intent is to add a simple shim for any storage system that I end up using on a project.
 Slowly, I'll accumulate a larger and larger pile of shims until I am declared king of the shitty shims and can get a paper novelty crown.

+## The details

+The assumption is that anything *persistable* should have a unique key and a collection that it lives in (roughly equivalent to a tablename and primary key, S3 storage bucket and filename, etc).
+Using that system, every persistable thing should be addressible by a single string ID — its container name and key name joined by a delimiter character, say.

+More to come later.

 ## Usage

 Load stuff, save stuff, screw around.
-The assumption is that anything *persistable* should have a unique key and a bucket that it lives in.
-It should also have a full identifier, consisting of the bucket and the key.
-If only a bucket is provided, the key is populated with a random identifier and the ID is created by concatenating the two.
-If only an ID is provided, the key and bucket are identified by splitting splitting the two parts of the ID.
-Good?
-Good.
-I might tweak that later to make it easier to use in single-bucket scenarios, and to avoid situations where the bucket identifier unecessarily bleeds into the persisted metadata.
-For the moment, though, it's good enough and it works in ArangoDB, my initial test case.

-While this is a somewhat silly, contrived example, it's the kind of mixing and matching that makes "don't sweat the details until later, when the demo is woring" possible.
+While this is a somewhat silly, contrived example, it's the kind of mixing and matching that makes "don't sweat the details until later, when the demo is working" possible.

 ```typescript
 import {